ayush51/tutorial/tutorial.md

  - Full session continuation allows the transfer of all data, including (unlike soft session continuation), cookies with a HttpOnly tag.
  - Soft session continuation is more limited, and excludes cookies with a HttpOnly tag.

-<a name="custom_metadata"></a>
-#### Add custom metadata to Queue request

-Adding custom metadata to the Queue requests allows you to give extra information about the user to the agent.
-For example, if the user is logged in to your website, you can pass on some of this data, such as name and address, to the agent.
-Surfly will also use the name in order to display this in the chatbox, and the email in order to match the correct gravitar to the user.

-You can also track the queue status from the client's side, so you can monitor the behaviour of the client when they leave, rejoin, or are waiting in the queue.

 <a name="security_features"></a>
 #### Security Features